ntclark/PostScript/PostScriptInterpreter/Sources/COM Events/Readme.md

 ```

+You would have gotten an S_OK in the hr from the last statement.

+### Okay then, now ask the connection point container if it supports this specific interface

 So, now, with this last interface, you have the ability to ask the interpreter, "What outgoing (events or "source") interfaces
 do you support anyway"?
+You must ask this for specific interfaces you want, you don't get a list back.

 Note that I've used the '_i.h and '_i.c include files, there are many ways to do this but if you are going to
-actually building the interpreter, you'll have these files availalable anyway.
+actually be building the interpreter, you'll have these files availalable anyway.
 You can also use #importlib
 but I keep forgetting how to do that so won't be describing that strategy here.

 So now, you need to ask the interpreter if it has a "connection point" for the specific interface of